-Sumburgh Airport is located in the small region Sumburgh and tourists who plan on visiting this location will be able to visit both this Scottish village and the closest larger destination in its proximity, Shetland.
+Located in the small region of Sumburgh, tourists who plan on visiting this location will be able to visit both this Scottish village and the closest larger destination in its proximity, Shetland.
 Well, planning a trip in this region, after arriving at the Sumburgh Airport, will definitely be an experience that all tourists are going to enjoy.
 In fact, Shetland is a subarctic archipelago of Scotland, which offers tourists infinite possibilities for amazing holidays.

 Sumburgh Head is a major attraction that tourists should visit after arriving at Sumburgh Airport.
 The Sumburgh Head is located south of Shetland's main island and it consists of a 100 meters height rock.
 The views here are really fascinating and the place is perfect for an unique outdoor experience.
 The Sumburgh Airport is situated north of the head.